-Use only forward slashes (/) for your path name; some versions of iPlanet do not handle backward slashes (\) correctly in path names.
+Tip: Use only forward slashes (/) for your path name; some versions of iPlanet do not handle backward slashes (\) correctly in path names.

-- 8 Choose NONE from the Apply Style drop down list. - 9 Click the OK button and then save your changes.
+- 8. Choose NONE from the Apply Style drop down list. - 9.
+Click the OK button and then save your changes.

-Add the Appropriate Assignments to the Alphablox Style
+Add the Appropriate Assignments to the DB2 Alphablox Style

-For each application, you need to assign three URL prefix wildcards to the alphablox style.
-These assignments forward the appropriate requests to Alphablox Analytics.
+For each application, you need to assign three URL prefix wildcard characters to the alphablox style.
+These assignments forward the appropriate requests to DB2 Alphablox.
 The following is the procedure to add the new assignments to the alphablox style.

-- 1 Open the iPlanet Web Server Administrative pages.
-By default, these pages are accessible via port 8888 on the server in which iPlanet is running, but the port might be different on your system. - 2 Select your server from the drop down list and click the Manage button. - 3 Click the Styles tab. - 4 Click the Assign Style link. - 5 Choose the alphablox style from the drop list. - If your application is a standard Alphablox Analytics application, add three URL prefix wildcards to assign to the alphablox style:
+- 1. Open the iPlanet Web Server Administrative pages.
+By default, these pages are accessible via port 8888 on the server in which iPlanet is running, but the port might be different on your system. - 2.
+Select your server from the drop down list and click the Manage button. - 3.
+Click the Styles tab. - 4.
+Click the Assign Style link. - 5.
+Choose the alphablox style from the drop list. - 6.
+If your application is a standard DB2 Alphablox application, add three URL prefix wildcard characters to assign to the alphablox style:

-'''

 MyApplication/abx/

 MyApplication/servlet/

 MyApplication/.jsp

-'''